tailwindlabs/tailwindcss.com/source/docs/plugins.blade.md

 }
 ```

-Note that the `theme` function is really just a shortcut for using the `config` function to access the theme section of the user's config:
+Note that the `theme` function is a shortcut for using the `config` function to access the theme section of the user's config:

 ```js
 // These are equivalent